-This site is a supplement to Peter D. McDonald’s book Artefacts of Writing: Ideas of the State and Communities of Letters from Matthew Arnold to Xu Bing (Oxford, 2017).
+This site is a supplement to Peter D. McDonald’s book Artefacts of Writing: Ideas of the State and Communities of Letters from Matthew Arnold to Xu Bing (Oxford, 2017, see also via Oxford Scholarship Online).
 It is also an exercise in digital curation and an online forum about thinking interculturally.
 It is intended to be a permanent work in progress.

 ©Peter D. McDonald.
 All content contributed by PMcD is published under a Creative Commons Attribution-NonCommercial-ShareAlike licence.
 In broad terms, this means that you can copy, distribute, and display the content, provided you credit the author, acknowledge the source (providing a link if published online), do not use the content for commercial purposes and distribute any derivative work under the same Creative Commons licence.
-The author nonetheless reserves the right to use elements of the site for commercial purposes in the future.
+The author reserves the right to use elements of the site in future publications.

 Please note that some of the materials are from copyright-protected sources.
 These are indicated on the site itself.
 Before copying, distributing or displaying any of these materials you may need to seek a licence from the copyright holder.
 Though every effort has been made to trace and contact copyright holders prior to publication this has not been possible in all cases.
 If notified, the author will correct any errors or omissions at the earliest opportunity.